wpswings/woo-gift-cards-lite/readme.md

 **WITH THE ULTIMATE GIFT CARDS FOR WOOCOMMERCE PLUGIN YOU CAN:**

-* Create and sell gift cards in your native language
+* Create and sell WordPress gift cards in your native language
 * Sell Gift Cards at your store in four different pricing types
 * Customize predefined gift card templates
 * Customize the coupon code length, usage, prefix, expiry date, etc.